needkofea/.config/README.md

 It is recommended that you first install the dotfiles at `https://github.com/prasanthrangan/hyprdots`, before then patching them with these repo's dotfiles.

+> [!IMPORTANT]
+> Do not expect these dotfiles to work perfectly with HyDE features.
+> In fact, these configs WILL conflict with many of HyDE features. (eg. waybar switching, wallpaper switching).

 ## NEOVIM
 The nvim config is stored in another repository.
 It is referenced in this repo as a git submodule.